powellgenomicslab/SingleCell_Prediction/README.md

 # Single cell prediction

-This repo is for predicting cells using gene expression features

-# Authors

-- Jose Alquicira Hernandez
+This repo contains scripts used for the developing of [scPred](https://github.com/powellgenomicslab/scPred) and analyses shown in the publication.